scheung38/travelex-app/README.md

 # Project Title

-Simple Travelex Demo
+Travelex API Demo

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is a Python-Flask API backend demo, with pytest unittesting and Dockerized, and deployed to AWS Beanstalk

 ### Installing MacOSX